soumyadip1995/Deep_Learning/README.md

 ### Projects( After completion of 8 weeks)

+- #### Project 1:-
-- Try and Re-Build [Python AI plays: StarCraft 2](https://soumyadip1995.blogspot.com/p/python-ai-plays-starcraft-2-tutorials.html).
+  Try and Re-Build [Python AI plays: StarCraft 2](https://soumyadip1995.blogspot.com/p/python-ai-plays-starcraft-2-tutorials.html).
 I have used rule based AI for the most part.
 You can use CNNs.
-All details have been provided in the given Link
+All details have been provided in the given Link.

+- #### Project 2:-
-- Try and Re-Build [Python Plays Ashpalt 9](https://github.com/soumyadip1995/python-plays-Asphalt-9-legend).
+   Try and Re-Build [Python Plays Ashpalt 9](https://github.com/soumyadip1995/python-plays-Asphalt-9-legend).
 I have Used CNNs.
 You may rebuild it using Deep Reinforcement Learning.
 Download Ashplalt 9 for windows 10 from [here](https://www.microsoft.com/store/productId/9NZQPT0MWTD0)